Staley-Robotics/StaleyRC2023/README.md

   Teams will prepare for a challenge that is fully charged to inspire your team to see the potential of energy storage in a new light.
   This challenge involves lifting cones and cubes as well as a co opertition bonus.
   It also introduces a pad where you have to fit 3 robots.

+# Active Branches (2/6/23)

+  - Swerve
+    - John Ryan and Tyler

+  - Arm and Claw
+    - Landon and Austin

+  - Vision
+    - Hudson and Cameron